cuustard/uni/SCC.121.md

 noted: 8th October 2024

-The module aims for me to  understand the fundamentals of Computer Science.
+The module aims to help me understand the fundamentals of Computer Science.
 This includes...

 - ...the role of discrete mathematics and logic
 - ...designing algorithms using common data structures